 There was an effective management structure in place and staff were aware of their roles and responsibilities.
 Staff spoke positively about the experienced and long-standing registered manager, who they described as approachable and very supportive.
+One member of staff said, "She is a good manager and very approachable."
+Another member of staff said, "The manager has been brilliant and so understanding."

-They spoke to us about the open and inclusive culture within the service, and said they would have no hesitation in reporting any concerns they might have.
+Staff we spoke with described the open and inclusive culture within the service, and said they would have no hesitation in reporting any concerns they might have.
 They were also confident that any such issues would be listened to and acted upon appropriately.
-One member of staff told us, "I really enjoy coming to work and really feel valued by the manager.
-She's always very supportive and I can speak to her about anything."

-The registered manager understood the importance of making sure the staff team were fully involved in contributing towards the development of the service.
-Staff had clear decision making responsibilities and understood their role and what they were accountable for.
+Staff said they felt informed and fully involved in contributing towards the development of the service.
+They had clear decision making responsibilities and understood their role and what they were accountable for.
 We saw staff had designated duties to fulfil such as checking and ordering medicines, reviewing care plans and contacting health and social care professionals as required.

-The registered manager understood their responsibilities and felt supported by the provider to deliver good care to people.
-They appropriately notified the Care Quality Commission of any significant events as they are legally required to do.
+The registered manager had appropriately notified the Care Quality Commission of any significant events as they are legally required to do.
 They had also notified other relevant agencies of incidents and events when required.
 The registered manager also confirmed they took part in reviews and best interest meetings with the local authority and health care professionals, as necessary.

-Arrangements were in place to formally assess, review and monitor the quality of care.
+We saw arrangements were in place to formally assess, review and monitor the quality of care.
 This included regular audits of the environment, health and safety, medicines management and care provided.
 This demonstrated a commitment by the registered manager to develop and enhance the performances of staff and systems, to help drive improvements in service provision.